Sweat Equity Agreement: Understanding Startup Equity

 • How do I structure sweat equity for a co-founder?
 And how will it work with part-time co-founders?

-• Should consultants, advisors and employees get paid in sweat equity?
+• Should consultants, advisors, and team members get paid in sweat equity?

-• How much equity should I be giving out?
-What’s a fair deal for sweat equity?
+• How much equity should I allocate?
+What’s a fair deal for the type of equity known as sweat equity?

 • What kind of milestones and conditions are set for the sweat equity?

 Generally speaking, sweat equity is worth consideration in the early days of hiring at a start-up.
 Once your company is financially able to hire without equity, this is the preferred route.
 It’s also smart to carefully assess whether you believe someone is a long-term hire before offering equity.
 While your agreement will certainly cover a situation where the worker leaves the company, this can get relatively complex and sometimes leads to legal disputes.
-Finally, you should always consider the effect of dilution – give too much equity away, and you may dilute the primary founders’ control over the business and reduce their financial reward once an exit is achieved.
+Finally, you should always consider the effect of dilution – giving too much equity away can dilute the primary founders’ control over the business and reduce their financial reward upon achieving an exit.

 Pros